Persecution of Jehovah's Witnesses: United States

 During the 1930s and 1940s, some US states passed laws that made it illegal for Jehovah's Witnesses to distribute their literature, and children of Jehovah's Witnesses in some states were banned from attending state schools.

 The persecution of Jehovah's Witnesses for their refusal to salute the flag became known as the "Flag-Salute Cases".
 Their refusal to salute the flag became considered as a test of the liberties for which the flag stands, namely the freedom to worship according to the dictates of one's own conscience.
 The Supreme Court found that the United States, by making the flag salute compulsory in Minersville School District v.
 Gobitis (1940), was impinging upon the individual's right to worship as one chooses—a violation of the First Amendment Free Exercise Clause in the constitution.
 However, Justice Frankfurter, speaking on behalf of the 8-to-1 majority view against the Witnesses, stated that the interests of "inculcating patriotism was of sufficient importance to justify a relatively minor infringement on religious belief".
 The ruling resulted in a wave of persecution.
 Lillian Gobitas, one of the schoolchildren involved in the decision, said, "It was like open season on Jehovah's Witnesses."

 The American Civil Liberties Union reported that by the end of 1940, "more than 1,500 Witnesses in the United States had been victimized in 335 separate attacks".
 Such attacks included beatings, being tarred and feathered, hanged, shot, maimed, and even castrated.
 As reports of attacks against Jehovah's Witnesses continued, "several justices changed their minds, and in West Virginia State Board of Education v.
 Barnette (1943), the Court declared that the state could not impinge on the First Amendment by compelling the observance of rituals."

-In 1943, after a drawn-out litigation process by Watch Tower Society lawyers in state courts and lower federal courts, the Supreme Court ruled that public school officials could not force Jehovah's Witnesses and other students to salute the flag and recite the Pledge of Allegiance.
+In 1943, after a drawn-out litigation process by the Watch Tower Society in state courts and lower federal courts, the Supreme Court ruled that public school officials could not force Jehovah's Witnesses and other students to salute the flag and recite the Pledge of Allegiance.
 In 1946 and 1953 Supreme Court decisions were handed down establishing their right to be exempted from military service.